-Launchpad is a comprehensive orientation programme for HEAR and DARE students.
+Launchpad is a comprehensive orientation programme for HEAR, DARE, Mature and QQI entry students.
 This outstanding programme improves academic performance and retention, and supports students to reach their academic potential at Maynooth University.

 Students who are eligible for DARE and/or HEAR and who accepted a place at Maynooth University may defer their place at the University.
 To defer a place, students should follow the University's deferral procedures.